 Aesthetics has to do with emotions – Hunicke, LeBlanc and Zubek identify eight of them.
 From this list, in iGaming, the focus should be on sensation (for instance, in-game musical and visual backgrounds), challenge and discovery.
 For instance, in a tournament, the way the experience is presented to the players will certainly have a lot to do with how much it manages to immerse them into the competition.

 In gambling, the reinforcements are generally extrinsic – meaning that they have to do with the actual wins.
-An extra layer of gamification gives you access to accessing the intrinsic motivations of the players – such as having fun or enjoying a good challenge or reaching an achievement, and this is a key element to a strong, reward-based retention strategy.
+An extra layer of gamification gives you access to the intrinsic motivations of the players – such as having fun or enjoying a good challenge or reaching an achievement, and this is a key element to a strong, reward-based retention strategy.

 Two types of time-tested experiences with a virtually infinite number of variations are tournaments, and mission–based or individual achievements to unlock.
 Both can be seriously enhanced by real-time leader boards, due to the social aspect they bring to players.